 We thank the reviewer for noticing this error.
 They are correct, these plots are quantile probability plots (QPP), (Audley and Pike, 1965; Ratcliff and Tuerlinckx, 2002; Heitz, 2014).
 QPPs are particularly important in evaluating the fit of mathematical decision models because they show the distributional characteristics of the underlying RT and choice distributions.

-We have corrected the description in the main text, methods, and legends for Figure 6 and Figure 6-figure supplement 1.
+We have corrected the description in the main text, methods, and legends for Fig. 6 and Fig. 6-figure supplement 1.

 G. The redundant use of red to represent both instantaneous change rates vectors and nullclines of R_2 in the same plots (e.g., Fig. 8B, E) makes the results really hard to see.

 We thank the Reviewer for noticing this difficulty.
-We have now improved the visualization of the vector field (changed the color to black) and the nullclines (increased line width) in Fig. 8B, E as well as other figures with the same issue (Fig. 8-figure supplement 1A-C and Fig. 8-figure supplement 2A-C).
+We have now improved the visualization of the vector field (changed the color to black) to distinguish them from the nullclines in Fig. 8B, E as well as other figures with the same issue (Figs. 8-figure supplement 1A-C and Figs. 8-figure supplement 2A-C).

 H. The end of the results introduces GABA manipulations in the model (beginning on line 510).
 However, as far as I read, there is no GABA-specific inhibition in the model.
 The differential equations that define the LDDM are simple inhibitory/excitatory units.
 There is no modeling of GABA dynamics themselves.
 So this shift in calling inhibition "GABA" is confusing.

 We apologize for the confusion, and agree that the original shift to a GABA manipulation was a bit abrupt.
 In the revision, we have rephrased the GABA-related manipulation to be a more general inhibitory potentiation, mentioning a GABA agonist as an example of pharmacological manipulation.
-We have revised the related labels in Fig. 10 accordingly.
+We have revised the related labels in Fig. 10 and the Methods accordingly.

-In Results (pp. X-X), we have revised the text away from using GABA and towards a general potentiation of inhibition:
+In Results (pp. 29-30), we have revised the text away from using GABA and towards a general potentiation of inhibition:

 “Inhibitory potentiation distinguishes LDDM from earlier models